stephanbruijnis/omnext.github.io/_best_practices/mendix/Modules/34-Entity-x's-folder-missing-concention-subfolders.markdown

 ---

 **Why**
-Based on the convention each entity should have at least the sub folders: Overviews, Selects, Dataviews, Resources.
-For microflows create process folders to combine the microflows.
+Based on the convention, each entity should have at least the following subfolders: Overviews, Selects, Dataviews, Resources.
+For microflows, create process folders to combine the microflows.

 ![34.png]({{ site.url }}/assets/34.png)

 **How to fix**
-Create entity specific folders
+Create entity specific subfoldersfolders.